chipsalliance/firrtl-spec/spec.md

 #### IO with references to endpoint data

-A primary motivation for input references is that in some situations they make it easier to generate the FIRRTL code.
+A primary motivation for input probe references is that in some situations they make it easier to generate the FIRRTL code.
 While output references necessarily capture this design equivalently, this can be harder to generate and so is useful to support.

 The following demonstrates an example of this, where it's convenient to use the same bundle type as both output to one module and input to another, with